 If the accepted PDU session information is found available, the UPF sends the AUSF the SUPI and its FQDN to the AUSF.

-Editor's Note: The discovery of AUSF is FFS.
+NOTE: The discovery of AUSF has not been studied.

 The AUSF sends back the KUPF and the SUPI to the UPF.